jose-blockchain/chaincraft/SPECS.md

 ### Configuration Validation

-The assembly layer is permissive about *which* parts you combine, but rejects combinations that cannot work.
+The assembly layer is permissive about *which* parts you combine, but it distinguishes two cases.
 Validation runs in `BlockchainConfig.validate()` (called by `build_blockchain`) and in component constructors.

-Examples:
+**Impossible / incompatible → hard error.** Combinations that cannot work are rejected, so the system never silently misbehaves:

 - Unknown `ledger_model` / `fee_policy` name.
 - `max_transactions_per_block < 1`, or `target` outside `[1, max]`.